wlads/reefpoints/source/posts/2014-05-03-guarding-with-arrays.md

 end
 ```

-In this first example the `each` loop is avoided if the `users`
+In this first example the `each` is avoided if the `users`
 collection is empty.
-However, with arrays the iterator only acts on each
+However, with arrays the enumerator only acts on each
-member of the collection so we don't need the avoid if the collection is
+member of the collection so we don't need to avoid if the collection is
 empty.
 We can refactor the above code into something like this:

 ```ruby